bk/wmk-docs/content/features.md

 - Support for themes.
 - Sass/SCSS support (via [`libsass`][libsass]).
 - Can generate a search index for use by [`lunr.js`][lunr].
-- Shortcodes for more expressive and extensible Markdown content.
+- Shortcodes for more expressive and extensible content.

 The following features are among the ones that set wmk apart:

 - The content is rendered using [Mako][mako], a template system which makes all the resources of Python easily available to you.
-- "Stand-alone" templates – i.e. templates that are not used for presenting Markdown-based content – are also rendered if present.
+- "Stand-alone" templates – i.e. templates that are not used for presenting markdown-based content – are also rendered if present.
 This can e.g. be used for list pages or content based on external sources (such as a database).
 - Additional data for the site may be loaded from separate YAML files ­ or even (with a small amount of Python/Mako code) from other data sources such as CSV